1831 United Kingdom general election

-The 1831 United Kingdom general election saw a landslide win by supporters of electoral reform, which was the major election issue.
-As a result, it was the last unreformed election, as the Parliament which resulted ensured the passage of the Reform Act 1832.
-Polling was held from 28 April to 1 June 1831.
-The Whigs won a majority of 136 over the Tories, which was as near to a landslide as the unreformed electoral system could deliver.
-As the Government obtained a dissolution of Parliament once the new electoral system had been enacted, the resulting Parliament was a short one and there was another election the following year.
-The election was the first since 1715 to see a victory by a party previously in minority.
+The 1831 United Kingdom general election was held from 28 April 1831 to 1 June 1831.
+With electoral reform becoming a major issue, the Whigs under Prime Minister Earl Grey won a decisive victory with a majority of 82 seats.
+This was the last election before the Reform Act 1832.

 Political situation

-The ninth UK Parliament elected in 1830 lacked a stable Commons majority for the Tory government of the Duke of Wellington: the best estimate is that it there had 310 supporters, 225 opponents and 121 doubtful.
+The ninth UK Parliament elected in 1830 lacked a stable Commons majority for the Tory government of the Duke of Wellington: the best estimate is that it had 310 supporters, 225 opponents and 121 doubtful.
 After a series of defeats, on 15 November 1830 Henry Parnell's motion for an inquiry into the civil list was carried by 233 to 204; this defeat surprised Wellington and his cabinet and forced their resignation.
 Wellington went into opposition, with Sir Robert Peel as the Tory Leader of the Opposition in the Commons.
 A Whig government under Earl Grey was appointed on 22 November 1830, the first since the Ministry of all the Talents in 1806–07.
 The government's Leader of the House of Commons was Viscount Althorp, who also served as Chancellor of the Exchequer.

 Grey was determined to bring in reform to the traditional electoral system, which had been discussed for many decades.
 With aristocratic colleagues he produced a surprisingly bold scheme of reform; the second reading of the Reform Bill was carried by only one vote (302–301) on 22 March 1831.
 The Tory opposition was determined to stop the scheme going ahead, and when the Bill went into committee on 18 April, General Gascoyne moved an amendment which required that the total number of MPs representing England and Wales ought not to be reduced.
 This proposal was a skilfully drafted 'wrecking amendment' and when it was passed by 299–291 on 19 April, the Grey government knew it would not get its legislation.
-In truth Grey had been ready to ask for a dissolution immediately the Committee stage began, and King William IV reluctantly agreed; the King dissolved Parliament in person (amid a great political tumult) on 22 April.
+In truth Grey had been ready to ask for a dissolution immediately when the Committee stage began, and King William IV reluctantly agreed; the King dissolved Parliament in person (amid a great political tumult) on 22 April.

 The new Parliament was summoned to meet on 14 June 1831, for a maximum seven-year term from that date.